cleversoap/osx-ogremake/README.md

 # OSX OgreMake

-[Ogre3D](http://www.ogre3d.org/) is an extraordinary multi-platform rendering engine that focuses on simplicity and flexibility - so why is it always tied to (in my opinion) clunky IDEs?
+[OGRE3D](http://www.ogre3d.org/) is an extraordinary multi-platform rendering engine that focuses on simplicity and flexibility - so why is it always tied to (in my opinion) clunky IDEs?

+Configuring and getting started with OGRE is extremely simple on other platforms such as Windows but the configuration process in XCode has become an annoyance (and now uneccessary).
+As a Vim fanatic I much prefer plain text editing and so with that I present a Makefile for building OGRE applications quickly and easily with minimal effort, just add your source files and you're ready to go (but please read the rest of this README).

 ## Prerequisites